wetterkrank/codepoint-pokemons/README.md

 # Pokédex app made with React

-## What could be improved?
-- Add some delay indication on search and page changes
-- Use an existing API wrapper with caching, like pokeapi-js-wrapper
-- Better layout for mobile; now it's just fixed W/H
-- Use CSS reset
-- Better keyboard support (focusable moves and fav buttons)
-- Routes (meaningful URLs)
-- Test coverage

 ## Notes
 - Most font recognition tools seem pretty terrible; www.whatfontis.com worked for me though.
 - Collapsing the move info on page change: